r-andrew-dev/verizon-media-open-source-project-portal/README.md

 ## Thirdparty

-We use the following open source frameworks to create the portal:
+We use the same frameworks as the above Inner Source portal:

 * [jQuery](https://jquery.com/)
 * [Materialize](https://materializecss.com/)